School of WOW for Leaders

 Learn about the evolution of Zappos customer service and our approaches to quality assurance

 Learn about the Zappos Customer Loyalty Onboarding program.
 From our 4-week onboarding program, incubation process, and integrating new hires into their new teams.

 Let’s break down the tips and tricks of customer service basics that can be applied across many industries, and how clear expectations & feedback alongside these basics can help create a great experience for your customers.

 Shadow live customer phone calls with our Customer Loyalty Team.

-Meet with folks from the Customer Loyalty leadership team and call center operations.
+Meet with leaders from the Customer Loyalty Team and call center operations.
 Ask any and all questions you have.

 We won't spoil the surprise here!

 A Recap of the day's learnings and depart Zappos!